- What is "Local AI"?

 "Can't reach Ollama at http://localhost:11434/"

 Ollama isn't running.
-Start the Ollama tray app (Start menu → Ollama), or run ollama serve from a terminal.
-Open http://localhost:11434 in a browser - you should see "Ollama is running."
-If you don't, Ollama isn't actually up.
-If you see "address already in use," check Windows firewall.
+Start it from the Start menu, or run ollama serve in a terminal.
+To check, open http://localhost:11434 in a browser - you should see "Ollama is running".
+If you don't, it isn't.
+If you get "address already in use", something else has the port; check your firewall.

 "Ollama took too long to respond"

-The model loaded for the first time and exceeded the 5-minute timeout.
-Wait and try again, or pick a smaller model. ollama ps from a terminal shows what's loaded.
+The model was loading for the first time and ran past the 5-minute limit.
+Wait a moment and try again, or pick something smaller. ollama ps in a terminal shows what's currently loaded.

 "model 'X' not found"

-The tag in your settings isn't pulled. ollama pull X from a terminal, then try again.
-Or re-run the setup wizard.
+The model named in your settings hasn't been downloaded.
+Run ollama pull X in a terminal, or re-run the setup wizard.

-You're seeing raw model output the parser couldn't clean.
-Usually means the model isn't producing the expected {response, effects} shape - try a different model.
-Small models (~1B) sometimes can't follow structured-output instructions reliably.
-Or you have a custom personality preset that aggressively forbids structured output; the enrichment block is supposed to override this but some models miss it.
-Either edit the preset or turn off "Allow AI to control effects" entirely.
+That's raw model output the parser couldn't clean up, which means the model isn't producing the format the app asked for.
+Usually it's too small - anything around 1B struggles with this.
+Try something bigger.
+The other cause is a custom personality preset that flatly forbids structured replies; the enrichment block is meant to override that, but some models obey the preset anyway.
+Either edit the preset or switch off "Allow AI to control effects".

-Effects fire even though I told it not to
+Effects fire when I told them not to

 Effects feel laggy